The Truth of Prometheus (The Play)

 HEDISTE.

-What dost thou mean by those words of thine?
+What dost thou mean by such words?

 PROMETHEUS.